carbonfive/log_weasel/README.md

 ## Hoptoad

 If you are using <a href="http://hoptoadapp.com">Hoptoad</a>, Log Weasel will add the parameter <code>log_weasel_id</code>
 to Hoptoad errors so that you can track execution through your application stack that resulted in the error.
+No additional configuration required.

 ## Example